 \subsection{Task Specification}

-\emph{Linear temporal logic (LTL)} and \emph{Linear Dynamic Logic (LDL)} evaluated with respect to finite trajectories ($\text{LTL}_f$/$\text{LDL}_f$) are often used to express a task specification in terms of temporally extended goals or constraints on plans because this helps to address the sample inefficiency problem of RL in non-Markovian environments \citep{hasanbeig2018logically, bacchus1998planning, de1999automata, bienvenu2006planning, brafman2018ltlf}.
-In fact, \citet{littman2017environment} argue that task specifications are superior to reward functions for specifying behaviour because they are environmentally independent.
-Since the expressive power of $\text{LDL}_f$ and $\text{LTL}_f$ is subsumed by the class of regular expressions, $\text{LDL}_f/\text{LTL}_f$ task specifications can be represented by deterministic or nondeterministic finite automata (DFA/NFA) \cite{baier2008principles}.
+\emph{Linear temporal logic (LTL)} or \emph{Linear Dynamic Logic (LDL)}, evaluated with respect to finite trajectories ($\text{LTL}_f$/$\text{LDL}_f$), is often used to express a task specification as temporally extended goals, or constraints on plans because this mitigates the sample inefficiency of RL in non-Markovian environments \citep{hasanbeig2018logically}.
+In fact, Littman et al \cite{littman2017environment} argue that task specifications are superior to reward functions for specifying behaviour, as they are environment independent.
+We exploit the fact that the expressive power of both $\text{LDL}_f$ and $\text{LTL}_f$ is subsumed by the class of regular expressions, so they can be represented by deterministic or nondeterministic finite automata (DFAs/NFAs)~\citep{baier2008principles}.

 \begin{definition} A \emph{Non-Deterministic Finite Automaton (NFA)} is a tuple $\mathcal{N} = (\mathcal{Q}, q_0, \Sigma, \delta, \mathcal{F})$, where $\mathcal{Q}$ is a finite set of states, $q_0 \in \mathcal{Q}$ is the initial state, $\Sigma$ is a finite alphabet, $\delta: \mathcal{Q}\times \Sigma \rightarrow 2^\mathcal{Q}$ is a non-deterministic transition function, and $\mathcal{F}\subseteq \mathcal{Q}$ is the set of accepting states.
-If $|\delta(q, \alpha)|\leq1$ for all $q \in \mathcal{Q}$ and $\alpha \in \Sigma$, then $\mathcal{N}$ is deterministic and is called a \emph{Deterministic Finite Automaton (DFA)}. \end{definition}
+If $|\delta(q, \alpha)|=1$ for all $q \in \mathcal{Q}$ and $\alpha \in \Sigma$, then $\mathcal{N}$ is deterministic and is called a \emph{Deterministic Finite Automaton (DFA)}. \end{definition}